What are stinging insects?

 Stinging insects can inject venom from a stinger at the end of their abdomen into their prey, which helps capture them.
 Their predatory behaviors are important because they help to reduce populations of nuisance insects.
 Stinging insects also help to pollinate some plants.

 We can all agree that when stinging insects live outside well away from us, they are beneficial and need to be protected, but when these pests decide that our yards will become their new home, our family and pets need protection from their dangerous stings.

-Stinging insects and their nests are never a welcome sight in our Pennsylvania yards.
+Stinging insects and their nests are never a welcome sight in our West Chester yards.
 Some of the most regular visitors to our properties include yellow jackets, bald-faced hornets, bumble bees, cicada killer wasps, mud daubers, paper wasps, and European hornets.

 Are stinging insects dangerous?

 The venom that stinging insects inject with each of their stings can be dangerous.
 While their stings are painful, they tend to be the least of our worries; their venom is strong enough to trigger serious allergic reactions in some people and pets.
 If people are severely allergic or in the case of a group attack, a person's breathing can be affected and require immediate medical attention.